Ancient Egyptian medicine: Dentistry

-Dentistry was an important field, as an independent profession it dated from the early 3rd millennium BC, although it may never have been prominent.
+Dentistry as an independent profession dated from the early 3rd millennium BC, although it may never have been prominent.
 The Egyptian diet was high in abrasives from sand left over from grinding grain and bits of rocks in which the way bread was prepared, and so the condition of their teeth was poor.
 Archaeologists have noted a steady decrease in severity and incidence of worn teeth throughout 4000 BC to 1000 AD, probably due to improved grain grinding techniques.
 All Egyptian remains have sets of teeth in quite poor states.
 Dental disease could even be fatal, such as for Djedmaatesankh, a musician from Thebes, who died around the age of thirty five from extensive dental disease and a large infected cyst.
 If an individual's teeth escaped being worn down, cavities were rare, due to the rarity of sweeteners.
 Dental treatment was ineffective and the best sufferers could hope for was the quick loss of an infected tooth.
 The Instruction of Ankhsheshonq contains the maxim "There is no tooth that rots yet stays in place".
 No records document the hastening of this process and no tools suited for the extraction of teeth have been found, though some remains show sign of forced tooth removal.
 Replacement teeth have been found, although it is not clear whether they are just post-mortem cosmetics.
 Extreme pain might have been medicated with opium.